What makes Richard Branson a good leader:

 He truly rocks as a leader and inspires even people who are outside his team – people like you and me – to lift our games and aim higher.

 He’s exciting, original and motivating, and I love that he’s a rule breaker.

 That’s my reasoning for starting the #RBMM (Richard Branson mentor me) campaign.

 Any leader who wants to learn more, be more and achieve more would be mad not to want Richard Branson as a mentor.

 I have set myself a goal of 20 weeks – 20 weeks to gain his attention and at the same time, gain him as a mentor.

 The audacity!
 The cheek!
 Yes indeed!

-But I do think that my strong belief in my cause, and my fighting spirit are two traits that Richard Branson would appreciate.
+But I do think that my firm belief in my cause and my fighting spirit are two traits that Richard Branson would appreciate.